furret112/CS-RRT/README.md

 !build on ubuntu 18.04

-!remove Moveit from this branch
+!remove Moveit packages in this branch

 ### 1. install MoveIt from source